Brown Sugar Honey Apple Pie

 - Make sure to use cold butter for your pie crust.
 If you are new to making pie crust, then make sure to read post How to Make Pie Crust in a Mixer where you’ll find lots of tips and tricks for making the best buttery and flaky pie crust!

-- Use an aluminum pie pan or cast iron.
+- Use an aluminum, stainless steel or cast iron 9-inch pie plate.
 These materials will conduct heat the best and help your crust bake up crisp, especially at higher altitudes.
 Using glass or ceramic is not as good and could result in a soggy bottom crust.
 Get my top picks in The Best Nontoxic Pie Pans to Bake With.

 - I always leave the skins on my apples, but you are welcome to peel them if you want.
 Either way, the pie will be delicious!